qianyu-berkeley/lifelong_learning/spark/spark_streaming_notes.md

   * Intermediate state management
   * combine results to the prevous batch results
   * fault tolarance and restart management
+    * End-to-end exactly-once fault tolerance guarantees through checkpointing and write ahead logs
+      * record the offset range of data being processed during each trigger interval
+      * **idempotent** multiple writes of the same data do not result in duplicates being written to the sink
+    * Requirement:
+      * Streaming source is replayable -- cloud-based object storrage and pub/sub messaging services

 ## Spark Structured Streaming API